reactjs/react.dev/beta/src/content/apis/react/useRef.md

 Normally, writing or reading `ref.current` during render is not allowed.
 However, it's fine in this case because the result is always the same, and the condition only executes during initialization so it's fully predictable.

+Note that in this example `new VideoPlayer()` is not allowed to create side-effects.
+It's just a pattern allowing us to conditionally skip the call to it on all subsequent renders but it's not a guarantee that this will only be called once.

 <DeepDive title="How to avoid null checks when initializing useRef later">

 If you use a type checker and don't want to always check for `null`, you can try a pattern like this instead: